Signal (software): Usage

 Signal's userbase started in May 2010, when its predecessor TextSecure was launched by Whisper Systems.
 According to App Annie, Signal had approximately 20 million monthly active users at the end of December 2020.
 In January 2022, the BBC reported that Signal was used by over 40 million people.
+In February 2025, Signal had over 7 million monthly active users in the USA according to Similarweb.

+According to John Ratcliffe, as of 2025 Signal is installed by default on the devices of most CIA employees and its usage is covered by standard onboarding training.

 Developers and funding

 The development of Signal and its predecessors at Open Whisper Systems was funded by a combination of consulting contracts, donations and grants.
 The Freedom of the Press Foundation acted as Signal's fiscal sponsor.
 Between 2013 and 2016, the project received grants from the Knight Foundation, the Shuttleworth Foundation, and almost $3 million from the US government–sponsored Open Technology Fund.
 Signal is now developed by Signal Messenger LLC, a software company founded by Moxie Marlinspike and Brian Acton in 2018, which is wholly owned by a tax-exempt nonprofit corporation called the Signal Technology Foundation, also created by them in 2018.
 The Foundation was funded with an initial loan of $50 million from Acton, "to support, accelerate, and broaden Signal's mission of making private communication accessible and ubiquitous".
 All of the organization's products are published as free and open-source software.

+In November 2023, Meredith Whittaker revealed that she expected the annual cost of running Signal to reach $50 million in 2025, with the current cost estimated around $40 million.

 Features

-Signal allows users to make one-to-one and group voice and video calls with up to 40 people on iOS, Android, and desktop.
-All calls are made over a Wi-Fi or data connection and (with the exception of data fees) are free of charge, including long distance and international.
-Signal also allows users to send text messages, files, voice notes, pictures, GIFs, and video messages over a Wi-Fi or data connection to other Signal users on iOS, Android and a desktop program.
+Signal provides one-to-one and group voice and video calls with up to forty participants on iOS, Android, and desktop platforms.
+The calls are carried via the devices' wired or wireless (carrier or WiFi) data connections.
+The application can send text messages, documents files, voice notes, pictures, stickers, GIFs, and video messages.
 The platform also supports group messaging.

-All communications between Signal users are automatically end-to-end encrypted (the encryption keys are generated and stored on the phones, not on the servers).
+All communication sessions between Signal users are automatically end-to-end encrypted (the encryption keys are generated and stored on the devices, and not on servers).
 To verify that a correspondent is really the person that they claim to be, Signal users can compare key fingerprints (or scan QR codes) out-of-band.
-The platform employs a trust-on-first-use mechanism in order to notify the user if a correspondent's key changes.
+The platform employs a trust-on-first-use mechanism to notify the user if a correspondent's key changes.